Phugtal Monastery

 Phuktal Monastery or Phuktal Gompa (often transliterated as Phugtal) is a Buddhist monastery located in the remote Lungnak Valley in south-eastern Zanskar, in the Himalayan region of Ladakh, in Northern India.
+It is 52 km southeast of Padum on Nimmu–Padum–Darcha road (NPD).
+Solar power was installed at the Phugtal monastery in 2016.

-It is one of the only Buddhist monasteries in Ladakh that can still be reached only by foot.
-Supplies to the monastery are brought on horses, donkeys, and mules in the warmer months, and in the frozen winters, they are transported through the frozen Zanskar River.
-A road is expected to be built up to the monastery, however, for now, it is a day's walk from Village Cha or Village Khangsaar, the end of the road leading from Padum.
-Solar power was installed at the Phugtal monastery in 2016 with a team of Global Himalayan Expedition (GHE) members.
+Until 2023 before NPD road was built, it was one of the few Buddhist monasteries in Ladakh that could still be reached only by foot.
+Supplies to the monastery were brought on horses, donkeys, and mules in the warmer months, and in the frozen winters, they were transported through the frozen Zanskar River.
+Before the road was built, it was a day's walk from Village Chah or Village Khangsaar, the end of the road leading from Padum.

 Etymology

 The Phuktal Gompa owes its legacy to powerful and renowned scholars and teachers who resided in the cave, around which the monastery has been built, and has for long been a place for retreat, meditation, learning, and teaching.
 This is reflected in its name Phuktal, which is derived from Phukthal, made up of Phuk ཕུག meaning 'cave', and Tal དལ་ or Thal meaning 'at leisure' in the endangered Zangskari dialect of the Tibetic languages.
 An alternate spelling of Phuktal is Phukthar, where Thar ཐར means 'liberation'.
 Hence, the name Phuktal means 'the cave of leisure' or 'the cave of liberation'.